AndresDuque/andresduque.github.io/_posts/2020-02-07-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

 Hello there!
 My name is Andrés Duque and I am a software engineer.
-Born in Colombia, raised in Spain and currently living in Switzerland and working as a medical software engineer!
+Born in Colombia, raised in Spain and currently living in Switzerland and working as a software engineer within the medical devices domain.